Install and configure a remote Elasticsearch instance

 Once you've configured your Elasticsearch instance you then need to connect it to Bitbucket.

 To configure your remote Elasticsearch instance using the

 bitbucket.propertiesfile, it cannot be edited later from the admin UI.
 Any changes that need to be made to the Elasticsearch configuration must be made within the

 <Bitbucket home directory>/shareddirectory.

-Add the details of your Elasticsearch server (created in step 3.3 above):<Bitbucket home directory>/shared/bitbucket.properties
+Add the details of your Elasticsearch instance (created in step 3.3 above):<Bitbucket home directory>/shared/bitbucket.properties

-Start (or restart) Bitbucket without starting the bundled search server.
+Start Bitbucket Server without starting the bundled Elasticsearch instance.

-Your remote Elasticsearch server is now configured to work with Bitbucket.
+Your remote Elasticsearch instance is now configured to work with Bitbucket Server.

 Was this helpful?Yes Provide feedback about this article